North Dakota Bounty Hunter Guide: Requirements and Steps

 Private Investigator/ Private Detective

 Private investigators (PIs) and private detectives (PDs) research personal, financial, or legal information for their clients.
-The common term for these professionals in North Dakota is private investigators, and in this state, those who wish to act in this capacity must be licensed by the North Dakota Private Investigation and Security Board.
+The common term for these professionals in North Dakota is private investigators, and in this state, those who wish to act in this capacity must be licensed by the North Dakota Private Investigation and Security Board (PISB).
 To qualify for a license as a registered private investigator working for a licensed agency, candidates must:

 - Be at least 18 years of age